tjknoth/cse130-web/lectures/00-hello.md

 - Submitted via Gradescope
     - submission instructions in the assignment
 - Solve **alone or in groups of two**
-    - user this [piazza thread](https://piazza.com/class/l19lxxev1bg5ht?cid=5) to find a partner
+    - user the pinned piazza thread to find a partner

 <br>
 <br>